 If the PD cluster is already initialized, use the pd-ctl tool to make online changes:pd-ctl config set location-labels zone,rack,host

-location-level configuration is an array of strings, which needs to correspond to a key of
+location-labels configuration is an array of strings, and each item corresponds to the key of TiKV

 In the following example, a two-layer topology of

 zone/host is defined.
 The TiKV nodes of the cluster are distributed among three zones, each zone with two hosts.
 In z1, two TiKV instances are deployed per host.
 In z2 and z3, one TiKV instance is deployed per host.

 [tikv_servers] # z1 tikv-1 labels="zone=z1,host=h1" tikv-2 labels="zone=z1,host=h1" tikv-3 labels="zone=z1,host=h2" tikv-4 labels="zone=z1,host=h2" # z2 tikv-5 labels="zone=z2,host=h1" tikv-6 labels="zone=z2,host=h2" # z3 tikv-7 labels="zone=z3,host=h1" tikv-8 labels="zone=z3,host=h2" [pd_servers:vars] location_labels = ["zone", "host"]